gvec-group/gvec/README.md

 ## References

-This is a list of selected references in which the GVEC equilibrium solver was utilized:
+This is a list of selected references in which the GVEC equilibrium solver was utilized or described:

 | | |
 |-|-|